 We are committed to use composting as much as possible and reduce the use of inorganic fertilizers.
 Composting is not only much a cheaper source of natural fertilizer compared to inorganic fertilizers, but also a much more environmentally friendly alternative with less emissions of GHG.
 Current composting technology will only allow us to produce compost that are adequate to be applied to a maximum of half of our plantation area.

 We target each estate to have its own composting processing plant by 2030 and reduce inorganic fertilizer use by 30% compared to the 2015 base year.
-Currently, two of our estates, ANJAS in North Sumatra and SMM in Belitung, have their own composting plants, producing 76,562 tons of compost in 2021.
-This was sufficient to be applied to 51% of our area to improve the soil nutrient condition.
-We plan to build another composting plant at KAL in West Kalimantan.
+Currently, three of our estates, ANJAS in North Sumatra, SMM in Belitung and KAL in West Kalimantan, have their own composting plants, producing 134.815 tons of compost in 2023.
 In concessions with no composting plants, we recycle empty fruit bunches to reduce inorganic fertilizer use.
-In 2021, we used a total of 206,733 tons of organic fertilizers, or 87% of the total fertilizers used.
+In 2023, we used a total of 25,595 tons of inorganic fertilizers, or reduced by 3.45% from the previous year.

 We are also committed to reducing chemical usage for pest and disease control.
 Our Research and Development Department developed the use of biological predators, such as Barn owls (Tyto alba), and biological insecticides, such as Bacillus thuringiensis and Metarrhizium anisopliae, as part of our Integrated Pest Management Program.
 It is part of our effort to implement the best and most sustainable agronomic practices to control pests and diseases.